Christendom College has had 45 years to create and nurture many traditions and activities that are beloved by students.

 Christendom students have a lot of talent — singing, dancing, acting, comedy, juggling, instrument playing, and everything in between.
 There are many opportunities for students to showcase their many talents for the good of the community.

-Pub Nights are events put on by SAC where students who are over the age of 21 can enjoy free drinks with their peers.
+Pub Nights are events put on by Residence Life where students who are over the age of 21 can enjoy free drinks with their peers.
 For students under the age of 21, the events are still very enjoyable, thanks to live music, karaoke, trivia, and more.

 Senior Benefit Concert